 The Joint Investigation Team composed of international investigators also found that the anti-aircraft BUK missile launcher was transported from Russia to separatist-controlled territory in Ukraine before the incident, and returned to the Russian Federation after the launcher was used to shoot down MH17.
 However, these findings are omitted from the narratives spread by the Kremlin’s media machine and its followers in Central Europe.

 Preparing for the upcoming anniversary, it is possible to observe coordination and unification of narratives spread by disinformation outlets in Central Europe.
 Pro-Kremlin portals were spreading narratives dismaying the validity of the findings and legitimacy of the Joint Investigation Team.

-Edited by Katarína Klingová, GLOBSEC Policy Institute and Daniel Milo, senior fellow at GLOBSEC Policy Institute.
+Written and edited by Katarína Klingová, research fellow at GLOBSEC Policy Institute.
 This document was published in the framework of projects run by the GLOBSEC Policy Institute and supported by the National Endowment for Democracy.
-IICT tool >versus<, developed by the Beacon Project of the International Republican Institute, was used by the researchers for data collection.
+ICT tool >versus<, developed by the Beacon Project of the International Republican Institute, was used by the researchers for data collection.

 © GLOBSEC Policy Institute